Someshwara Wildlife Sanctuary

 Someshwara Wildlife Sanctuary is a protected wildlife sanctuary in the Western Ghats of Karnataka state in India.
 It is named after the presiding deity "Lord Someshwara" of the famed Someshwara temple located within the sanctuary.
-The sanctuary lies in Udupi & Shivamogga districts of Karnataka, below Agumbe.
+The sanctuary lies in Udupi and Shivamogga districts of Karnataka, below Agumbe.
 The sanctuary houses Sitanadi nature camp run by Karnataka Forest Department.
 Udupi to Agumbe road passes through this wildlife sanctuary.
 The nearest town is Hebri which is connected by bus service to Udupi, Mangaluru and Bengaluru on a daily basis.

 The sanctuary was established in 1974 with an area of 88.40 km2.

 It was subsequently expanded to 314.25 km2 in the year 2011 vide gazette notification "No: FEE302 FWL2011-(V), Bangalore, dated:27-12-2011".
 Post expansion the sanctuary spans across Udupi, Kundapura, Karkala, Thirthahalli taluks of Udupi and Shivamogga districts.
 The sanctuary was expanded by adding Balehalli Reserve Forest, Agumbe State Forest, Someshwara Reserved Forest and Tombatlu Reserved Forest areas, to the existing sanctuary.
 The expanded sanctuary forms a contiguous stretch of protected area that includes Mookambika Wildlife Sanctuary, Sharavathi Wildlife Sanctuary and Kudremukh National Park.

-The perennial Sitanadi River flows through the sanctuary.
+The perennial Sita River flows through the sanctuary.

 Flora and fauna

 The Someshwara Wildlife Sanctuary has tropical wet evergreen forests, west coast semi evergreen forests and southern secondary moist mixed deciduous forests in its ranges.

-The sanctuary has fauna like Bengal tiger, Indian leopard, Ussuri dhole, indian elephant, Indian jackal, Asian palm civet, jungle cat, Indian boar, Indian crested porcupine, sambar, spotted deer, Indian muntjac (barking deer), Indian spotted chevrotain, gaur (Indian bison), Black-naped hare, lion-tailed macaque, bonnet macaque, Southern plains grey langur, Indian giant flying squirrel, king cobra, etc.
+The sanctuary has fauna like Bengal tiger, Indian leopard, Ussuri dhole, indian elephant, Indian jackal, Asian palm civet, jungle cat, Indian boar, Indian crested porcupine, sambar, spotted deer, Indian muntjac (barking deer), Indian spotted chevrotain, gaur (Indian bison), Black-naped hare, lion-tailed macaque, bonnet macaque, southern plains grey langur, Indian giant flying squirrel, king cobra, etc.

 Great Indian hornbill, Malabar grey hornbill, Malabar trogon, Ceylon frogmouth, Malabar pied hornbill and Malabar whistling thrush are some of the birds found in the sanctuary.
 Otters and mahsheer fish are found in the Sitanadi river.